Digilent/digilent-vivado-scripts/README.md

 ### 3. Making Changes to a Project that uses this Submodule
 1. Clone (or pull) the Vivado project to be changed.
 2. In a command line interface (git bash) cd into the repository directory.
+3. Call "git submodule init" followed by "git submodule update" in order to get this repositories scripts scripts.
-3. Call "python ./digilent_vivado_scripts/git_vivado.py checkout".
+4. Call "python ./digilent_vivado_scripts/git_vivado.py checkout".
 This command can be called from anywhere in your filesystem, with the relative path to git_vivado.
 This will also create a gitignore file for the repository.
 Default arguments will create the XPR at "\<project repo\>/proj/\<project name\>.xpr".
-4. Open the project in Vivado and make any changes necessary (perhaps upgrading IP or fixing a bug).
+5. Open the project in Vivado and make any changes necessary (perhaps upgrading IP or fixing a bug).
 When exporting to and launching SDK, make sure to use exported locations and workspaces that are not "Local to Project".
-5. Call "python ./digilent_vivado_scripts/git_vivado.py checkin".
+6. Call "python ./digilent_vivado_scripts/git_vivado.py checkin".
 This command can be called from anywhere in your filesystem, with the relative path to git_vivado changed as required.
-6. If required, in Xilinx SDK, right click on your application project's src folder and select "Export".
+7. If required, in Xilinx SDK, right click on your application project's src folder and select "Export".
 Use this to copy all of the sources from "\<app\>/src" to "\<project repo\>/sdk/appsrc".
-7. Make sure to update the repo's README as required.
+8. Make sure to update the repo's README as required.
-8. Add, commit, and push your changes.
+9. Add, commit, and push your changes.
-9. Create and upload a release ZIP to Github - see "Creating a Release Archive" below.
+10. Create and upload a release ZIP to Github - see "Creating a Release Archive" below.

 ### 4. Creating a Release Archive
 1. With an open Vivado project, make sure that a bitstream has been generated.